ureactme/android-tracker/README.md

 ## API Reference

 The ureact.me doesn't have a good API reference yet.
-So, here is the endpoints used by this library:
+So, here are the endpoints used by this library:

 ### POST /api/v2/event